 Certificate renewal

-You can add a second certificate and swap the primary with secondary certificate to renew the certificate.
+You can add a second certificate and swap the primary with the secondary certificate to renew the certificate.
 However, this currently cannot be done without PowerShell.